 Smog Ratings are on a scale of 1 – 10, with 10 being the cleanest.
-The average vehicle available in California today has a Smog Rating of 5.
-The table below shows the different pollutant levels associated with each Smog Rating, and how those levels relate to Federal and California certification standards.
+The table below shows the different pollutant levels associated with each Smog Rating.

 How the EP Label Smog Rating is Determined

 Every car sold in California is certified by the Air Resources Board (ARB) and meets a certain emission standard.
 These emission standards are part of ARB's Low Emisson Vehicle program.
 Below is a table that provides the emission standards and the grams per mile of pollution associated with each standard.
 This is then associated with a certain Smog Rating.
 The grams per mile of NMOG and NOx are the amounts of smog forming pollutants that come from the car’s tailpipe, and that evaporate from the car.

 |Smog Rating*||Emission Standard||NMOG + NOx (g/mile)|